hubmapconsortium/documentation/docs/doc-sitemap-external.md

      - Link to a <a href="https://github.com/hubmapconsortium/search-api/blob/main/examples/Parameter%20Search%20and%20Download%20Tutorial.ipynb">Parameterized Search tutorial</a> on GitHub.

  - <a href="https://smart-api.info/ui/0065e419668f3336a40d1f5ab89c6ba3">Entity API</a>: The Entity API returns information about HuBMAP data entities.
-   - Generally, a donor and organ are _required_ in the provenance hierarchy where tissue samples (such as blocks and samples) can be organized based on several different tissue sample types.
+   - Generally, a donor and organ are _required_ in the provenance hierarchy
+   - Tissue samples (such as blocks and samples) can be organized based on several different tissue sample types

 #### Getting Data
 Tools to get data without going to the Portal: